This post may contain affiliate links. Read the full disclosure here

 We are warning you right now if you don’t varnish or otherwise coat this one it will not stand up to the rain!
 But how fab to make a handbag out of the scads and scads of cardboard that end up in your recycling bin every week?
 There is a brilliant how to guide here, although it didn’t mention what kind of varnish to use.
 We think this one would work.
 We reckon you could decoupage these bags as well to make them even more personal and to make them unrecognisable as cardboard. ….So many ideas, so little time!

-We hope you’ve enjoyed these DIY Handbag Ideas, if you are looking for more upcycling inspiration check out our How to Guides here organised by different ‘stuff’ you can upcycle.
+We hope you’ve enjoyed these DIY Handbag Ideas, if you are looking for more upcycling inspiration check out our bumper post on what upcycling is and what you can upcycle – it’s organised by all the different ‘stuff’ you can upcycle so it’s a great jumping off point for your next project.

 If you liked it, Pin It!